AlperenImam0glu/Word-Counting-With-Linked-List/README.md

 # Word-Counting-With-Linked-List
-Text içerisindeki kelimeleri sayarak, bağlı listeye büyükten küçüğe doğru adet olarak eleman ekleme.
+Text içerisindeki kelimeleri sayar.
+Bağlı listeye her bir kelimeyi adet olarak büyükten küçüğe ekler.

 Adding elements to the linked list by counting the words in the text from the largest to the smallest.